“You must gain control over your money, or the lack of it will forever control you.”

 The second step is to write the monthly expenses (needs + wants) using the 50/30/20 rule.

 The third step is to identify the due dates.
-Finally, if the client struggles with memory and organization skills, you can enroll in auto-payments.
+Finally, you can enroll in auto-payments if the client struggles with memory and organization skills.

 The fourth step is to subtract the income from the expenses.

-The fifth step is to identify if there is more income than expenses or more expenses than income.
+The fifth step is to analyze if there is more income than expenses or vice versa.

-At the end of the month, you can help the client reflect on how the budget they created worked or did not work for them.
+At the end of the month, you can help the client reflect on how the budget did or did not work for them.

 THIS WEBSITE IS A PARTICIPANT IN THE AMAZON SERVICES LLC ASSOCIATES PROGRAM, AN AFFILIATE ADVERTISING PROGRAM DESIGNED TO PROVIDE A MEANS FOR SITES TO EARN ADVERTISING FEES BY ADVERTISING AND LINKING TO AMAZON.COM.